Castle of Illusion Starring Mickey Mouse: Reception

-Mega Drive/Genesis
+Sega Genesis

 At the time of its release, Castle of Illusion received positive reviews.
-Mean Machines gave the Sega Mega Drive/Genesis version of the game a positive review, awarding it a score of 95% while specifically praising the game's graphics and playability.
-Console XS gave an overall score of 96% and praised the graphics, sound, gameplay and the dynamic gameplay.
-Mega Action gave a review score 90% and described the game as "a classic game with a massive playing area", they also praised the graphics and sound concluding: "We guarantee that you will be not disappointed".
-MegaTech opined the game is one of the best platform games on the MegaDrive and praised the game that it combines superlative graphics and excellent gameplay making Castle of Illusion addictive and an enjoyable challenge.
+Mean Machines gave the Sega Genesis version of the game a positive review, awarding it a score of 95% while specifically praising the game's graphics and playability.
+Console XS gave an overall score of 96% and praised the graphics, sound, and dynamic gameplay.
+Mega Action gave a review score of 90% and described the game as "a classic game with a massive playing area".
+They also praised the graphics and sound, concluding: "We guarantee that you will be not disappointed".
+MegaTech opined the game is one of the best platform games on the MegaDrive and praised the game for combining superlative graphics and excellent gameplay, making Castle of Illusion addictive and an enjoyable challenge.

-Entertainment Weekly picked the game as the #19 greatest game available in 1991, saying: "Perfect for younger players, but challenging enough to satisfy adults, too.
+Entertainment Weekly picked the game as the #19 greatest game available in 1990, saying: "Perfect for younger players, but challenging enough to satisfy adults, too.
 A superbly animated Mickey bops through three different worlds—the Enchanted Forest, Toyland, and the Dessert Factory—in a quest to save Minnie from the evil witch Mizrabel".

-Mega placed it at the 21st spot on their 1992 list of top Mega Drive games of all time.
+Mega placed it at the 21st spot on their 1990 list of top Mega Drive games of all time.

 According to GameSpot in 2010, "it wasn't just the levels that made this game so good.
 The music, the controls, and Mickey's superb animation all contributed to one of the very best Disney games that would heavily influence those to follow".
 In 2017, Gamesradar placed the game 35th on its "Best Sega Genesis/Mega Drive games of all time".

 Master System/Game Gear

 The Master System version also received positive reviews.
-Sega Power magazine in 1991 rated it the best Master System game of all time.
+Sega Power magazine in 1990 rated it the best Master System game of all time.

 ACE called the Game Gear version "basically an unadulterated Mario clone—and not a bad one at that", giving it a score of eight out of ten.
 Console XS called the Castle of Illusion one of best games on the Master System writing: "Brilliant animation and sprite definition make this a joy to watch".
 They also praised the Game Gear version saying that it contains most of the levels from the other versions and Mickey looking superb because of the shrunken graphics.